1feems/flowOS/docs/prd.md

 ### Application Intake

 Each round generates a public application form URL.
 Builders submit applications without logging in.
-The Application Intake API validates required fields, stores the submission, returns a confirmation with an application ID, and triggers the screening agent asynchronously.
+The intake flow is designed to validate required fields, capture submissions, return a confirmation with an application ID, and support the screening process.

 ### Application Intake and Review